 We are starting the final week of BM 29.
 I know I say this every time, yet can't stop myself from saying it.
 Days simply fly and I feel sad that yet another BM comes to an end, carrying with it the month that went by.
 Can't believe this year has already over by six months and it feels like just yesterday we welcomed the new year.

 Anyway coming back to the theme, I have chosen to do Course wise meals from any state, with a specific subcategory.
 I always feel making the theme a little more complicated within the assumptions of sensibility, we do end up reading more on the cuisine than anything else.
 I somehow ended up selecting Maharashtrian dishes and finally on Lunch dishes.
 It has to be rice and gravy types again.
 Of course, it refers to anything that goes as a combo.

 Today's post is the last in reverse order.
-I made this simple thali this weekend, unlike the rest of it that were done couple of weeks back.
+I made this simple thali this weekend, unlike the rest of it that was done a couple of weeks back.
 This month was very relaxing as I managed to cook most of the dishes as part of our everyday dishes and that surely helped.
 It goes against my belief that I need to cook BM posts the day before and really stress myself.
-For a change, having all the dishes clicked, proved quite good for the whole schema of things.
+For a change, having all the dishes clicked proved quite good for the whole schema of things.